Immigration Advice – How to Choose?

 This is undoubtedly the most important factor.
 Immigration practitioners with a proven track record are often in a better position to provide advice due to the great deal of experience that has been amassed over the years.
 A Level 3 OISC advisor is likely to have experienced a wider variety of cases compared to a Level 1 OISC advisor.

 Recently, the OISC has expanded the services to Level 3 regulated advisors to offer Judicial Review Case Management (JRCM) – this allows advisors to instruct barristers who have permission to litigate in higher courts, thus widening the scope an OISC regulated advisor.
+We at QC Immigration are one of the few authorised firms to conduct Judicial Review cases.

 An ethical lawyer should not make empty promises or offer guarantees.
 An honest lawyer should always provide you with the pros and cons of the proposed actions.
 Ultimately, the Home Office or immigration judge is the decision-maker in your case.
 Their decisions will be influenced by how well your lawyer presents your application.